 We used a local mill to rough saw pine logs we brought from the coast.

-We found this old porcelan sink, literally in a yard and used it for the bathroom.
+We found this old porcelain sink, literally in a yard, and used it for the bathroom.

-Shower was also a junk item that was cracked and broken.
-I used bondo to fix it.
+The shower was also a junk item that was cracked and broken.
+I used Bondo to fix it.

 I’ll show you the finished bathroom after I used Bondo on it and cleaned it up later.